-Using S3 Object Lock
+Use S3 Object Lock with tenants

 You can use the S3 Object Lock feature in StorageGRID if your objects must comply with regulatory requirements for retention.

 What is S3 Object Lock?

 The StorageGRID S3 Object Lock feature is an object-protection solution that is equivalent to S3 Object Lock in Amazon Simple Storage Service (Amazon S3).